Crystallization in single and multicomponent Neutron Star crusts: Conclusions

+We have simulated finite-size ionic systems immerse in a relativistic degenerate electron background using Molecular Dynamics in a fixed NVT ensemble.
+With this technique we effectively solve the dynamical equations for ions having a Gaussian charge spread that depends on their mass number, $A$.
+We have obtained expressions for pair-wise forces appropriate to use with efficient Ewald sums.
+This procedure is valid for single or multiple species plasmas, i.e. OCP or MCP.
+In addition, potential energy $U$ is also obtained in this setting.

-To summarize, for densities of interest in the crust of NSs a careful evaluation of energetic stability of crystallized systems should include not only screened interaction by means of the usual $\kappa$ parameter, but also that sizing the charge spread, $\eta$.
-We find that it leads to a steady decrease of energetic stability of lattice and it may lead to melting at lower temperatures than when calculated with point-like approaches.
-In addition, for MCP systems special caution must be taken when using effective values of the Coulomb melting parameter as the fractions (or equivalently the individual $\Gamma_{i}$) play a critical role to crystallize the system.
+We find that for densities of interest in the outer crust of NSs, where electrons are in the degenerate relativistic regime, the static Thomas-Fermi approximation yields results in agreement with relativistic Jancovici expressions at low momentum, $k\ll 2 k_{F,e}$ and this is consistent for low density crystals.
+Ion species population and ion-electron correlations obtained analytically in previous works in the literature from free energy minimization find melting parameters whose trends, for the cases we analyze, are in agreement with those found.
+A careful evaluation of energetic stability of crystallized systems should include not only screened interaction by means of the screening parameter, $\kappa$, but also that sizing the charge spread, $\eta$.
+We improve previous works using approximations where nuclei are treated as point-like objects by considering instead their finite size being able to follow the dynamics in real time.
+We find that incorporating these refinements leads to a steady decrease of energetic stability of lattice and it may lead to melting at lower temperatures than when calculated with point-like approaches.
+In addition, for MCP systems special caution must be taken when using effective values of the Coulomb parameter as the fractions (or equivalently the individual $\Gamma_{i}$) play a critical role to crystallize the system.
 We expect that this could somewhat influence the binding energy leading to less stable configurations with possible impact on the mechanical properties derived from the stress tensor.